LASIK 15 Point Checklist

 10. Lens Implant Options

-Vance Thompson Vision also offers advanced lens implant options for patients who may not be good candidates for LASIK or PRK.
+Vance Thompson Vision also offers advanced lens implant options for patients who may not be good candidates for LASIK, PRK, or SMILE.
 By offering these lens implants, we can help more patients lower their dependence on glasses without pushing laser technology past its capabilities.

 11. Corneal Strength